jmlepisto/qimg/README.md

 #### How to get Qimg
 Building Qimg is easy as everything needed for the build is provided in this repository.
-However, I will be uploading some prebuilt binaries to [releases](https://github.com/jjstoo/qimg/releases).
+However, I will be uploading some prebuilt binaries to [releases](https://github.com/jjstoo/qimg/releases) and continuous build artifacts can be downloaded from repository [actions](https://github.com/jjstoo/qimg/actions?query=workflow%3ACMake).

 #### Future plans